Phase diagram for a single flexible Stockmayer polymer at zero field: Introduction

+For lower dimensionalities and non-sticky magnetic filaments, Sánchez et al.\cite{2011-sanchez} have recently addressed the adsorption properties and the equilibrium conformation properties on an adsorbed attractive surface via numerical simulations.
+In a subsequent study the same authors\cite{2013-sanchez} report the different structural regimes displayed by non-attractive flexible magnetic filaments immersed in a good solvent as a function of the relative strength of the magnetic versus thermal forces.
+The presence of a short-ranged Lennard-Jones attractive interaction, in addition to the point dipole, characterises the so-called Stockmayer chains, and is expected to strongly modify the behaviour of these filaments.
+The study of the effects of the short-ranged attraction on the equilibrium conformations of a Stockmayer polymer is the main purpose of the present work.

-Other works related to the study of the structures adopted by single magnetic filaments, specially at low temperatures, are those devoted to the study of clusters of free particles that interact via Stockmayer potentials (Lennard-Jones plus point dipole potentials).
-Thus, for instance, Miller et al. \cite{2005-miller} have found that clusters of particles interacting via Stockmayer potentials exhibit a rich variety of ground states that includes rings and different types of coils with several topological knots.
-The type of ground state exhibit by a cluster of Stockmayer particles was found to depend strongly on the dipole moment and the number of particles.
-Nonetheless, to our best knowledge, it is unknown if the conformations of single magnetic sticky filaments at low temperatures will shear some resemblance with the ground states found for Stockmayer clusters which lack of any permanent links between particles.
+Relevant to our study of Stockmayer chains are studies of clusters of free particles that interact via Stockmayer potentials (Lennard-Jones plus point dipole potentials) in the limit of very low temperatures.
+Miller and Wales\cite{2005-miller} have found that clusters of particles interacting via Stockmayer potentials exhibit a rich variety of ground states that includes rings and different types of coils with several topological knots.
+The type of ground state exhibited by a cluster of Stockmayer particles was found to depend strongly on the dipole moment and the number of particles.
+Nonetheless, it is not clear if the conformations of a single magnetic sticky filament at low temperatures will resemble the ground states found for Stockmayer clusters that lack permanent links between particles.

-In this paper we investigate the influence of magnetic interactions on the phase diagram of sticky and non-sticky magnetic chains in three-dimensions via the use of extensive Langevin dynamics simulations.
+In this paper we study the influence of the magnetic interactions on the phase diagram of sticky and non-sticky magnetic chains in three-dimensions via the use of extensive Langevin dynamics simulations.
 In Section \ref{sec2} we describe the numerical model and the details of the simulations.
-In Section \ref{sec3} we present and discuss our results which, in sake of clarity, we have split in three main parts.
-The first and second part are devoted to the discussion of the structures and phases that exist in the weak and the strong regime for the attractive interaction, respectively.
-In the third part, all the results are collected in order to build up a tentative phase diagram.
+In Section \ref{sec3} we present and discuss the results with emphasis in the structures and phases found in the weak and strong attractive interaction regime, and a tentative phase diagram is also presented.
 Finally, a summary and a discussion of the conclusions are presented in Section \ref{sec4}.